MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

 #>
 ```

-Note that&nbsp;until now, we have only used regular, built-in cmdlets from&nbsp;the&nbsp;ActiveDirectory module, courtesy of&nbsp;Microsoft.
+Note that&nbsp;until&nbsp;now, we have only used regular, built-in cmdlets from&nbsp;the&nbsp;ActiveDirectory module, courtesy of&nbsp;Microsoft.

-## Decoding the Managed Password
+## Decoding the&nbsp;Managed Password

-Let's have a&nbsp;look at the&nbsp;msDS-ManagedPassword attribute, that&nbsp;has been returned by&nbsp;the command above.
-It is&nbsp;a constructed attribute, which&nbsp;means that&nbsp;its value is&nbsp;calculated by&nbsp;DC from&nbsp;the&nbsp;KDS root key and&nbsp;the&nbsp;msDS-ManagedPasswordId attribute every time someone asks for&nbsp;it.
+Let's have a&nbsp;look at the&nbsp;msDS-ManagedPassword attribute, that&nbsp;has been returned by&nbsp;the&nbsp;command above.
+It&nbsp;is&nbsp;a constructed attribute, which&nbsp;means that&nbsp;its value is&nbsp;calculated by&nbsp;DC from&nbsp;the&nbsp;KDS root key and&nbsp;the&nbsp;msDS-ManagedPasswordId attribute every time someone asks for&nbsp;it.
 Although&nbsp;documented, the&nbsp;cryptographic algorithm used is&nbsp;quite complicated.
-Furthermore, the&nbsp;value of&nbsp;the msDS-ManagedPasswordId gets re-generated every (msDS-ManagedPasswordInterval)-days (30 by&nbsp;default).
+Furthermore, the&nbsp;value of&nbsp;the&nbsp;msDS-ManagedPasswordId gets re-generated every (msDS-ManagedPasswordInterval)-days (30 by&nbsp;default).

-We see that the msDS-ManagedPassword attribute of our GMSA contains a sequence of bytes.
-It is a binary representation of the [MSDS-MANAGEDPASSWORD_BLOB](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/a9019740-3d73-46ef-a9ae-3ea8eb86ac2e) data structure, which contains some metadata in addition to the actual password.
-As there had been no publicly available tool to decode this structure, I have created one myself:
+We see that&nbsp;the&nbsp;msDS-ManagedPassword attribute of&nbsp;our GMSA contains a&nbsp;sequence of&nbsp;bytes.
+It&nbsp;is&nbsp;a&nbsp;binary representation of&nbsp;the&nbsp;[MSDS-MANAGEDPASSWORD_BLOB](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/a9019740-3d73-46ef-a9ae-3ea8eb86ac2e) data structure, which&nbsp;contains some&nbsp;metadata in&nbsp;addition to&nbsp;the&nbsp;actual password.
+As&nbsp;there had been no publicly available tool to&nbsp;decode this&nbsp;structure, I&nbsp;have created one myself:

 ```powershell
 # Save the blob to a variable